 What temperature should you drink pinot gris and grigio?

-There is no strict rule on serving temperature – some drinkers like their grigio ice-cold and others prefer a gris that’s slightly warmer.
-Either way, a standard temperature of 7-8°C will enhance the style and suit most palates.
+There is no strict rule for the serving temperature of pinot gris and grigio.
+Some drinkers like their pinot gris ice-cold and others prefer a pinot grigio that’s slightly warmer.
+That said, enjoying pinot gris at a standard temperature of 7° Celcius will enhance the style and suit most palates.